theforeman/theforeman.org/plugins/foreman_chef/0.3/index.md

   </tr>
 </table>

-As you might have guessed, you'll need to provide this plugin chef client name and private key so it can communicate to chef server.
-Also note that this client should have admin (or set of privileges) so it can read other client public keys and any other action you want Foreman to do for you (e.g. delete nodes, clients).
-In multi org environment you can either use pivotal key or if you prefer to keep it separate, you can install smart proxy per organization and create different client for each.
+As you might have guessed, you'll need to provide this plugin the chef client name and private key so it can communicate with chef server.
+Also note that this client must be an org admin (Chef 12) or should have the admin flag (Chef <= 11) or set of corresponding privileges, so it can read other client public keys and carry out any other action you want Foreman to do for you (e.g. delete nodes or clients).
+In a multi org environment you can either use the pivotal key or, if you prefer to keep it separate, install a smart proxy per organization and create a different client for each.

 Also you should provide chef server url and if you're using self signed cert for your chef server, you'll have to specify the file